SGunal/BridgeUpInternship_Website/README.md

 # TEAM GOALS

-## Maya: work together to learn how to analyze data and create a website
+Work together to learn how to analyze data and create a website - Maya